-In February 2019, the Albanian government submitted a report in 5.1.5 accordance with a UN Human Rights Council resolution, which stated:
+9.1.6 In February 2019, the Albanian government submitted a report in accordance with a UN Human Rights Council resolution, which stated:

-'Legal and institutional framework in the field of trafficking is improved, and includes amendments to the Criminal Procedure Code (Law 35/2017) and an improved position and access to the criminal process for the victim.
+'Legal and institutional framework in the field of trafficking is improved, and

+Legislation Online, Criminal Code of the Republic of Albania, 27 January 1995 includes amendments to the Criminal Procedure Code (Law 35/2017) and an improved position and access to the criminal process for the victim.
 Law "On Social Care Services" places a requirement on all institutions responsible for treatment of a trafficked persons to take all specific measures and actions for their assistance and support, in order to find a lasting solution.
-Law "On State Police" provides for additional safeguards for the protection and comprehensive support for victims of trafficking, especially women and children.'90
+Law "On State Police" provides for additional safeguards for the protection and comprehensive support for victims of trafficking, especially women and children.'93